Transforming research and access to it.

 And North Carolina is the undisputed – and still undefeated – heavyweight champion of that world.

-North Carolina is home to 150+ CSOs employing over 24,000 people within the state and tens of thousands of others around the world.
+North Carolina is home to 150+ CSOs employing nearly 27,000 people within the state and tens of thousands of others around the world.

 These companies support pharmaceutical, biotech and medical device companies and research institutions with a wide range of services, including biopharmaceutical development, biologic assay development, commercialization, preclinical and clinical research and clinical trials management.